- Consolidated Notes

 The Group only acts as a lessee in connection with the rental of office space.

-As of January 1, 2019, leases are recognised as rights of use and corresponding lease liabilities at the time when the leased asset is available for use by the Group.
+Leases are recognised as rights of use and corresponding lease liabilities at the time when the leased asset is available for use by the Group.

 Assets and liabilities from leases are initially recognised at present value.

 The lease liabilities include the present value of the following lease payments:

 - fixed payments (including de facto in-substance fixed payments, less any lease incentives to be received)

 - variable lease payments linked to an index or (interest) rate, initially valued at the index or interest (rate) on the commitment date